Daniel Sosa: Maleducado

 Daniel Sosa: Maleducado is a Netflix stand-up comedy special by Mexican comic Daniel Sosa, his second Netflix stand-up special for Netflix following Daniel Sosa: Sosafado.

 In Maleducado, directed by Marcos Bucay, Daniel Sosa talks about his childhood, Mexican traditions, a problem with the Disney movie Coco and more.
+It was released on June 27, 2019 on Netflix streaming.